 How should I name my Chinese trademark?

-It’s important that you choose a Chinese trademark that translates well and sounds good.
+You must choose a Chinese trademark that translates well and sounds good.

 Once it’s out there, it’s difficult to change.